Noroff-FEU-Assignments/project-exam-2-stian-git/README.md

 - The previous build-command have created a new folder named "build".
 - Copy everything inside the "build"-folder and upload it to your webserver.
+- The build is configured to expect the site to be hosted at root folder.
+(Check out hos to use the homepage-field in the package.json if you need to run in in a subfolder.)
 - Open the site in your browser.
   .....
   ....
   ....
 Check bug when run from a subfolder.
   ....

+## Publish from GitHub

+- Clone Repo
+- Create a new site on Netlify and choose "Import an existing project"
+- Locate the repo with the site and use the default settings before deploying.
+- Shortly the Website will be available.

 # Getting Started with Create React App